-Since every church has limited resources, your job as the church’s Senior Pastor is to lead the way in determining both WHEN and WHERE your church will deploy their people, money, time, and energy in each of these three buckets.
+Since every church has limited resources, your job as the church’s Senior Pastor is to lead the way in determining both WHEN and WHERE your church will deploy its people, money, time, and energy in each of these three buckets.

-How Stuck Churches Have Deployed They Resources
+How Stuck Churches Have Deployed Their Resources